 Adam Frishman began playing guitar and bass guitar in his home town of Jericho, Long Island.
-While still in high school he played in a series of bands, cutting his teeth at iconic Long Island and New York City bars and rock clubs, including The Village Pub, Fadeley’s Deli Pub, and Chicago B.L.U.E.S.
+While still in high school he played in a series of bands, culminating in the group Bandfolk, cutting his teeth at iconic Long Island and New York City bars and rock clubs, including The Village Pub, Fadeley’s Deli Pub, and Chicago B.L.U.E.S.
 Adam’s band throughout college, Slow Children, developed a following in the Oswego/Syracuse, NY area, filling bars and parties, and opening for jamband favorite “The Breakfast” (formerly “Psychedelic Breakfast”).
-Adam has since played in a number of bands throughout Colorado and New York.
+Adam has since played in a number of bands throughout Colorado, New York, and Florida.
 He was the lead guitarist in Omar and Universal Love, a reggae/afrobeat band out of Boulder, in which he had the pleasure of opening up for reggae legends “The Melodians.”
 This was followed by a stint taking care of lead guitar duties in Lord Byron, a rock band based in Brooklyn with a penchant for playing rooftop parties in Bushwick.

 In 2013 Adam founded country/folk/rock band Them Raggedy Bones.
 The band released one album, 2015’s “Redheads and Indians” which featured all original songs.
-Them Raggedy Bones played original music and cover tunes at parties, bars, and ballrooms throughout Colorado for three years, finally calling it quits in the summer of 2016.
+Them Raggedy Bones played original music and cover tunes at bars, rock clubs, and ballrooms throughout Colorado for three years, finally calling it quits in the summer of 2016.

-I’m happy to announce that I’m now the rhythm guitar player for Spiral Light, playing Grateful Dead and occasional Pink Floyd covers throughout South Florida.
+I play electric guitar in South Florida Grateful Dead cover band Spiral Light, playing throughout South Florida.
 We’ve got a great group of musicians in this band coming from a variety of backgrounds.
 Always an interesting musical mix.